SUPPOrt Our Work

 Waters Advisory Committee:

 EAC’s committees provide expertise and advice on the complicated issues facing our environment.
-Our Waters Advisory Committee dives deep into issues and makes recommendations to the EAC board, as well as helping guide staff decision-making.
-The Waters Advisory Committee works on issues concerning marine, coastal, freshwater, and climate change issues impacting water resources in West Marin.
-Our Waters Advisory Committee has developed a set of guiding principles for our work on issues facing Tomales Bay, Bolinas Lagoon, and their watersheds.
+Our Waters Advisory Committee dives deep into water-related issues and makes recommendations to the EAC board, as well as helping guide staff decision-making.
+This Committee works on issues concerning marine, coastal, freshwater, and climate change issues impacting water resources in West Marin, and has developed a set of guiding principles for our work on issues facing Tomales Bay, Bolinas Lagoon, and their watersheds.
 Both Tomales Bay and Bolinas Lagoon are wetlands of international significance.

 David Weinsoff, Esq., Secretary